HJA3773/Calculator/README.md

-Simple Calculator by using Streamlir as UI.
+Simple Calculator by using Streamlit as UI.